wendyverdonk93/docs/content/integrations/ecommerce-integrations/shopfactory/faq/refunding-shopfactory.md

 read_more: "."
 aliases: [/integrations/shopfactory/faq/refunding-shopfactory/]
 ---
-Please contact the Integration Team at <integration@multisafepay.com>
+Email the Integration Team at <integration@multisafepay.com>

 You can also refund from your [MultiSafepay Control](https://merchant.multisafepay.com)